Heart Disease and High Blood Pressure

 - 12 ounces of beer (regular or light)

 You may have heard that some alcohol is good for your heart.
-Some news reports suggest that people who consume a drink or two a day have lower blood pressure and live longer than those who consume excessive amounts of alcohol.
+Some studies suggest that people who consume a drink or two a day have lower blood pressure and live longer than those who consume excessive amounts of alcohol or no alcohol at all.
 Others note that wine raises the "good" (HDL) blood cholesterol that prevents the build-up of fats in the arteries.